 Beyond our 500-acre preserve, the BFEC features a resource center with classroom, laboratory and meeting space; an outdoor classroom and picnic shelter; the Bemis research Aviary and almost every aquatic and terrestrial habitat type found in central Ohio.
 We strive to meet the needs of students and faculty regardless of department or how creative their ideas for using BFEC spaces.

-Kenyon’s Program in Environmental Studies concentration prepares students to answer questions such as these.
+Kenyon’s new major in Environmental Studies prepares students to answer questions about the environment.
 This interdisciplinary program examines the intersection of individuals, societies, and the natural world in both a local and global context.
-The concentration provides a broad understanding of environmental issues to complement a student’s major field of study.
+The major provides a broad understanding of environmental issues.